Lenniott/rejoice-slim/README.md

-rec                              # Start recording (creates smart_filename_22102025_000001.md, etc.) rec -000001                      # Append to existing transcript by ID rec -l                           # Show all transcripts with their IDs rec -v 000001                    # View content of transcript by ID rec -g 000001                    # AI analysis: extract themes, questions, actions rec -s                           # Configure settings
+rec                              # Start recording (creates smart_filename_22102025_000001.md, etc.) rec -000001                      # Append to existing transcript by ID rec -l                           # Show all transcripts with their IDs rec -v 000001                    # View content of transcript by ID (id is the last number on the filename) rec -g 000001                    # AI analysis: extract themes, questions, actions rec -s                           # Configure settings
 ```